jamesmferris/mentors-chat-app/README.md

 You can access a live demo of Mentors here: https://mentors-chat-app-frontend.onrender.com

 **Note on Performance:** The live demo is hosted on Render's free tier, which may lead to dramatically slower load times and potential performance issues.
-For the best experience, we recommend setting up and running the application locally as described below.
+For the best experience, it's recommended to set up and run the application locally as described below.

 ## Features